alesk/p14cli/README.md

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Nobody

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the [WTFPL](http://en.wikipedia.org/wiki/WTFPL) (Do What the Fuck You Want to Public License).